Fine compactified moduli of enriched structures on stable curves: Introduction

 \subsubsection{Graphs make no sense}

 The crucial ideal sheaves $\ca I_u$ and $\ca I_v$ were defined in terms of dual graphs and irreducible components, but for arbitrary stable curves neither of these are defined.
-We begin by defining enriched structures on stable curves $C/S$ such that the tautological map $S \to \bar{\ca M}_{g,n}$ factors via an \'etale chart $U \to \bar{\ca M}_{g,n}$ such that the tautological curve $C_U/U$ is `controlled', i.e.\ some fibre has a dual graph which dominates the dual graph of all the other fibres.
+We begin by defining enriched structures on stable curves $C/S$ such that the tautological map $S \to \Mbar_{g,n}$ factors via an \'etale chart $U \to \Mbar_{g,n}$ such that the tautological curve $C_U/U$ is `controlled', i.e.\ some fibre has a dual graph which dominates the dual graph of all the other fibres.
 We show the definition is independent of the choice of $U$.
-We show that such $S \to \bar{\ca M}_{g,n}$ form a base for the big \'etale site on $\bar{\ca M}_{g,n}$ and that the resulting notion of enriched structure forms a sheaf on that base, and hence extends uniquely to a sheaf on the whole of the big \'etale site.
+We show that such $S \to \Mbar_{g,n}$ form a base for the big \'etale site on $\Mbar_{g,n}$ and that the resulting notion of enriched structure forms a sheaf on that base, and hence extends uniquely to a sheaf on the whole of the big \'etale site.
 We define this latter sheaf to be the sheaf of enriched structures.
+In fact, we carry out this procedure over the stack of all prestable curves for maximal generality.